odibua/covid19TrackingProject/README.md

 # Tracking COVID19 by Ethnicity

+TODO:
+   - Make data structure for projectors to be filled in (simple interface)
+   - Tableau python parser
-**"Never let a good crisis go to waste"**
+   - Crawl through states directory (or auto-generate pytests) **"Never let a good crisis go to waste"**

 The purpose of his repository is to enable the semi-automated collection of time-series data